IsraelF6/RosterManagement-Prolog/README.txt

      (Prolog)
 ====================

-Objective
+Made By: Israel Felhandler

-To gain experience with logic programming in Prolog.
+The objective of this project was to gain experience with logic programming in Prolog.
 This is program of a class roster management system that provides basic functions for entering, removing, and displaying student information in a course roster using the Prolog language.
 The course roster is stored as a table of student entries with each entry